Ares-Developers/Ares-docs/new/custommissiles.rst

 in case :tag:`Missile.EliteWeapon` is not set. :tag:`Missile.EliteDamage` and :tag:`Missile.EliteWarhead` are used instead.

+.. note:: The weapons used for the tags below must be added to the
+  \ :type:`WeaponTypes` list or they might not be parsed correctly.
+See the
+  \ :file:`debug.log` if the missiles still use the damage and warhead for dealing damage.

 :tagdef:`[AircraftType]Missile.Weapon=Weapon`
   The weapon used to deliver damage.
 If not set, :tag:`Missile.Damage` and :tag:`Missile.Warhead` are used to create the explosion.
 Defaults to